Nilavan/Object-tracking/README.md

 ## The video

 I wasn’t able to find data specifically for a warehouse setting with forklifts and people to track so I imagine a car park setting would be a good substitute for now.
+I created a layout from the video to map the path of the object.
 For simplicity, I decided to track one object alone.

 ## Stages